-- Give your child's medicine as directed: Call your child's primary healthcare provider if you think the medicine is not working as expected.
-Tell him if your child is allergic to any medicine.
-Keep a current list of the medicines, vitamins, and herbs your child takes.
+- Give the child's medicine as directed.
+Contact the child's healthcare provider if you think the medicine is not working as expected.
+Tell him or her if the child is allergic to any medicine.
+Keep a current list of the medicines, vitamins, and herbs the child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
-Carry your child's medicine list with you in case of an emergency.
-Throw away old medicine lists.
+Carry the child's medicine list with you in case of an emergency.

 Injury or wound care:

 If the child has injuries, ask for information about how to take care of them.

 Care for a child victim of physical abuse: